 How it works

-Tamper protection essentially locks Windows Defender Antivirus and prevents your security settings from being changed through apps and methods like these:
+Tamper protection essentially locks Microsoft Defender Antivirus and prevents your security settings from being changed through apps and methods such as:

 - Configuring settings in Registry Editor on your Windows machine